partcoffee/partcoffee.github.io/sketchbook-2.md

 Get sketching
 -

 So now you've got a sketchbook &mdash; or at least a pen and some paper.
 That's the simplicity of sketching, it really doesn't take much more than that.
-It's a direct connect between you and that snug brain of yours.
+It's a direct connection between you and that snug brain of yours.

 Now, I'm not saying you have to sketch something every day &mdash; do it because you want to and because you benefit from it, not because I tell you to.
 Once you have the right mindset and motivation, you can start to fill it up in four simple steps: